Skip to content

 Available providers

-• EKSCluster: Provides comprehensive lifecycle management for an EKS cluster on AWS.
+• EKSCluster: Provides comprehensive lifecycle management for a SIGHUP Distribution Kubernetes cluster based on EKS from AWS.
 It handles the installation of the VPC, VPN, EKS using the installers, and deploys the Distribution onto the EKS cluster.

-Check the compatibility matrix for additional information about furyctl and KFD compatibility.
+Check the compatibility matrix for information about furyctl and SD versions compatibility.

 Installation